 7 Tips for Cleaning an Infrared Sauna

 For those with an infrared sauna, there is nothing more relaxing than an hour-long relaxation session to detox your body and achieve a long-lasting feeling of cleanliness and purity.
 These infrared saunas are incredibly easy to keep clean and if treated well, could easily last you your entire life.
-This guide touches upon some of the lesser-known facts about infrared sauna preservation and how to make sure that your sauna keeps on removing your stress - and doesn't add to it!
+This guide touches upon some of the lesser-known facts about infrared sauna preservation and how to make sure that your sauna keeps on removing your stress and cleaning it doesn't add to it.

 Never get the infrared tube that runs from the sauna wet.
 This will only lessen the effectiveness of the sauna and before long you will be confused when the sauna produces no more heat than when it is off.